thom-s/netsec-ps-scripts/delete-remote-deployment-files/README.md

 The [PlainText](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-autologon-password-plaintext) element (which applies to all elements mentionned above) can be set to `true` or `false`.
 But even if it is set to `false`, the password is not actually encrypted.
 It is simply encoded as a Base64 string which can easily be decoded.

 Normally, this folder should be deleted at the end of the imaging process.
-In reality, many system administrators have reported certain deployments not deleted this folder.
-This script attempts to remediate this issue by scanning hosts for this folder and deleting it if you wish.
+In reality, many system administrators have reported certain deployments failing to delete this folder.

+This script attempts to remediate this issue by scanning a list of hosts for the `C:\MININT` folder and deleting it if you wish.
 It will then generate a CSV report.

 ## How to use
 ### Parameters